 We also evaluate the forecasting performance of the ADL-own-EWC model and the ADL-own-IC model.
 These methods are especially valuable to manufacturers since, under certain circumstances, competitive promotional information may not be available to them (Ali & Boylan, 2011).
 In our experiment, the ADL-own -EWC model and the ADL-own -IC model both outperform the ADL-own model across all the product categories.
 Table 8 also shows the percentage reductions of various error measures by these models compared to compared to different benchmarks.
 For example, for the forecast horizon of one to eight weeks head, the ADL-own-EWC model reduces the SMAPE of the ADL-own model by 0.31% and reduces the SMAPE of the Base-lift model by 13.40%.
 The ADL-own-IC model reduces the SMAPE of the ADL-own model by 0.15% and reduces the SMAPE of the Base-lift model by 13.26%.

-Table 8.
-Forecasting performance regarding percentage reductions in various error measures